pawelgrzybek/pawelgrzybek.com/content/posts/2019-02-05-whats-new-in-ecmascript-2019.md

 }
 ```

 Why if you don’t need to bind the `error` parameter of the catch clause?
-Now you can skip it.
+Now you can skip this parameter binding.
 Thanks to [Michael Ficarra](https://twitter.com/smooshMap).

 ```js
 try {